-STD VISIT STD RE-VISIT (Primary reason for visit is dueto symptoms, exposure, partner problem, positive test and/or high-risk behavior) Requirementsof an STD Visit Males and Females Note: Routine laboratory tests shall be obtained at each STD visit.
+STD VISIT STD RE-VISIT (Primary reason for visit is due to symptoms, exposure, partner problem, positive test and/or high-risk behavior) Requirements of an STD Visit Males and Females LABORATORY Note: Routine laboratory tests shall be obtained at each STD visit.
 An STD visit is defined as a visit in which the patient presents with new symptoms, new exposure, partner problem, positive test and/or high-risk behavior.
 Obtain blood specimens from all patients for Syphilis IGG (if using the Kentucky Division of Laboratory Services) and VDRL (Venereal Disease Research Laboratory) or RPR (Rapid Plasma Reagin) at each visit except for those patients who have had a documented non-reactive Syphilis test within the past 30 days.
 Patients presenting with symptoms suggestive of syphilis or who are epidemiologically related to another person with syphilis should have a syphilis test regardless of documentation of testing within the last 30 days.
 For patients presenting with lesion(s) suggestive of syphilis, a confirmatory test should be requested if using a non-state laboratory.
 Confirmatory tests for syphilis are IGG, TPPA and FTA.
 Obtain specimen for Chlamydia and gonorrhea (CT/GC APTIMA Test).
+For specimens submitted to Kentucky's Division of Laboratory Services, a reflexive Nucleic Acid Amplification Test (NAAT) for Trichomoniasis will be obtained.
 Except in pregnant women, a test of cure for chlamydia is not recommended for persons treated with the recommended or alternative regimens, unless therapeutic compliance is in question symptoms persist, or re-infection is suspected.
 Testing in less than 3 weeks after completion of therapy could yield a false positive result due to the presence of dead CT organisms.
 Test of cure is also not recommended routinely for patients with uncomplicated gonorrhea who have been treated with the recommended regimens.
 Patients with persistent symptoms or whose symptoms recur shortly after treatment should be reevaluated, preferably by culture; positive isolates should undergo antimicrobial susceptibility testing.
-Obtain blood or oral specimens for HIV testing from all patients seeking STD services except for those patients who have a documented negative HIV test within the past 90 days or if the patient declines.
 Repeat labs per medical/sexual history and risk assessment.
 (Note: Testing for Chlamydia less than 3 weeks from date of treatment may result in a positive result which may represent nonviable Chlamydia remnants from an earlier infection)